joseag312/portfolio-spring-app/README.md

 ## Portfolio Focus

-This project was designed as a **demonstration of software engineering practices** applied to backend development.
+This project was designed as a **demonstration of software engineering practices** applied to back-end development.

 ### SOLID